MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-offering-FedRAMP.md

 ms.collection: M365-security-compliance
 ---

-Microsoft was granted US Federal Risk and Authorization Management Program P-ATOs and ATOs.
+# Compliance Offering: Federal Risk and Authorization Management Program (FedRAMP)

-# FEDRAMP overview
+## FedRAMP overview

 The US Federal Risk and Authorization Management Program (FedRAMP) was established to provide a standardized approach for assessing, monitoring, and authorizing cloud computing products and services under the Federal Information Security Management Act (FISMA), and to accelerate the adoption of secure cloud solutions by federal agencies.